 The Leader began by expressing frustration at the requirement for local government committee meetings to take place in person.
 She said that some members and the public felt unable to attend due to concerns about risks to their health, with the pandemic still so prevalent.
 She urged the Government to introduce hybrid style meetings so that the views of all members and residents could be heard.
-She then referred to an update prepared by the Chief Executive on the Council's she then referred to an update prepared by the Chief Executive on the Council's preparedness for dealing with an influx of visitors to the District during the summer season.
+She then referred to an update prepared by the Chief Executive on the Council's prepared have for decling with an influx of visitors to the District during the summer.

+she then referred to an update prepared by the Chief Executive on the Council's preparedness for dealing with an influx of visitors to the District during the summer season.
 She said that a copy of the paper would be circulated to all members after the meeting.